 My first cross-country ride was sort of a rite of passage for me.
-It included the Utah 12.
+And part of it included the Utah 12.
+Nothing beats those breathtaking sights.

 So this is to help you not fall short.